khanonjs/khanon.js-website/public/tutorials/01-blank-project.md

 # Overview
 Starts a project from scratch with minimum codebase.

-The tutorial code is found [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/01-blank-project).
+This tutorial can be found [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/01-blank-project).

 # Project structure